-If you are injured on the way to work – who pays?
+McDivitt is here to answer this frequently-asked question: If you are injured on the way to work – who pays?

 Workers’ compensation is designed to provide defenses to workers who are injured on the job.
 However, the coming and going rule means workers generally cannot collect compensation if they are injured while commuting to work, which limits the benefits of workers’ compensation in most states.
+The personal injury attorneys at McDivitt Law Firm are here to work on your behalf to ensure you receive justice for your worker’s compensation claims in Colorado.

 The issue is whether the worker’s injuries occurred during the course of their employment.
-Injuries which arise while the employee is on the job are straightforward, but when the worker is driving to work and is involved in an auto accident, the issue becomes murkier.
+Injuries that arise while the employee is on the job are straightforward, but when the worker is driving to work and is involved in an auto accident, the issue becomes murkier.

-As a general rule an employee who is injured while traveling to and from work is not entitled to compensation under the Workers’ Compensation Act.
+As a general rule, an employee who is injured while traveling to and from work is not entitled to compensation under the Workers’ Compensation Act.
 However, exceptions to this general rule exist if special circumstances surrounding the employee’s injury reflect a causal connection between the conditions under which the work is to be performed and the resulting off-premises injury.
 Further, it’s the “totality of the circumstances” which must be considered in each case to determine whether there is a sufficient connection between the employment and the injury so that it may be said that the accident occurred within the scope of employment.
 So, while the factors listed below are applicable in determining whether a compensable injury occurred, the “totality of the circumstances” will ultimately dictate the outcome.

-The following is a list of factors that can be argued to defeat to the coming and going rule, which means in these cases, employees may be entitled to worker’s compensation benefits:
+The following is a list of factors that can be argued to defeat the coming and going rule, which means in these cases, employees may be entitled to worker’s compensation benefits:

 - An employee who drives a company vehicle to and from work or is reimbursed for travel expenses by his or her employer could be considered an exception.